HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH uses the caret (^) symbol to access to elements of definitional item corresponding to the current context.
 Caret paths can be used in the following FSH items: Profile, Extension, ValueSet, and CodeSystem.
 Caret syntax SHOULD be reserved for situations not addressed through [FSH Keywords](#fsh-items) or external configuration files.
 Examples of elements that require the caret syntax include StructureDefinition.experimental, StructureDefinition.abstract and ValueSet.purpose.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).

-For a path to an element of an SD, excluding the differential and snapshot, use the following syntax inside a Profile or Extension:
+For a path to an element of a StructureDefinition, excluding the differential and snapshot, use the following syntax inside a Profile or Extension:

 ```
-^<element of SD>
+^<element of StructureDefinition>
 ```

-For a path to an element of an ElementDefinition within an SD, use this syntax:
+For a path to an element of an ElementDefinition within a StructureDefinition, use this syntax:

 ```
 <element in Profile> ^<element of corresponding ElementDefinition>